christensenemc/generate-graphqljs-schema/README.md

 }
 ```

-generate graphljs code for those types at /types/User.js:
+generate graphljs code for those types.
+An example at /types/User.js:
 ```js
 import {
   GraphQLID,